Chellyann-moreno/Chellyann-moreno/README.md

 <img hight="320" width="450" align="right" alt="GIF" src="images/Killua.gif">

-"If you have any questions, suggestions, or just want to say hi, feel free to reach out to me via email or connect with me on Linkedin.
-I'd love to hear from you!"
+If you have any questions,suggestions, or just want to say hi, feel free to reach out to me via email or connect with me on Linkedin.
+I'd love to hear from you!

 <a href="mailto:Chellyannmoreno@gmail.com">
  <img align="left" alt="Gmail" width="130" hight="100" src="https://github.com/Xx-Ashutosh-xX/Xx-Ashutosh-xX/blob/master/assets/icons/gmail.png" />